praisenter/manual.praisenter.github.io/pages/songs.md

 ## PDF import[#](#pdf-import)
 A feature specific to Song editing is PDF Import.
 This feature only shows up during bulk editing.
 You can find a button for it in the bottom right corner of the editor.
 Praisenter will load the PDF, read the text from it, and place it into the bulk editor.

-> NOTE: The PDF import process is primarily used to extract text from a PDF.
+> **NOTE**: The PDF import process is primarily used to extract text from a PDF.
 It will NOT format that the text it extracts to match the requirements of the Bulk Editor, so make sure you review the text that was extracted and format it properly before saving.

 As an example, in the screenshot below I've imported a rather nasty PDF document called "Above All".